-Flight tracking data shall not be used for assessing individuals' compliance te-with any noise abatement procedures (NAP), nor may it be used as a basis for developing or enforcing NAP operational sanctions or incentives.
+Flight tracking data cannot be used for assessing individuals' compliance with any noise abatement procedures (NAP), nor may it be used as a basis for enforcing NAP operational sanctions or incentives.
 The data can be used in the following ways:

-- Flight track information can be used to counsel pilots on suggested noise abatement routes.
-Counseling shall be confidential and advisory in nature; and staff shall respect prerogatives of the pilot in command. - Flight track information may be used to counsel interested members of the public on where aircraft are actually flying.
+- 1. Flight track information can be used to counsel pilots on suggested noise abatement procedures.
+Counseling shall be confidential and advisory in nature; staff shall respect prerogatives of the pilot in command. - 2.
+Flight track information may be used to counsel interested members of the public on where aircraft are actually flying.
 Counseling shall be confidential and advisory in nature. - 3.
-Flight track information may be used to help assess compliance to contracted curfew programs-violations (although the airfield camera system currently is the primary tool for outbound operations). - Aggregated flight tracks may be used to determine actual flight pattern trends and to motivate development of refined NAP recommendations.
+Flight track information may be used to help assess compliance to contracted curfew programs. - 4.
+Aggregated flight tracks may be used to determine actual flight pattern trends and used to aid development of refined NA recommendations.